seenons/seenons-be-assignment/README.md

 ## Data Model Representation

 A Service Provider can be described as
-A business that can perform a collection of waste
+A business that can perform a collection of waste for specific streams at specific dates

 ### Service Provider